thxmasdev/thxmasdev/README.md

 ## 🧑‍💻 About Me

-<p align="center" width="150px">I am a 20-year-old developer from Argentina with a passion for programming, especially in JavaScript and web development.
+<p align="center" width="150px">I am a 20 years old developer from Argentina with a passion for programming, especially in JavaScript and web development.
 I am currently studying for a degree in Programming and advancing towards a Bachelor's in the field.
 I have experience managing my own Minecraft server, where I develop custom Discord bots and contribute to web development projects.
 I also enjoy graphic design in my spare time.</p>

 ## 🌟 Soft Skills